TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 ## Maybe useful

 It's like there's an element of shame, of defence.
-Researchers feel like they *need* to point to real world use cases— to justify their work's existence, perhaps to their boss— to their employer— to their financier.
-This chain happens all the way up to the top.
-This "top down" mindset gets passed down in a "top down" way.
+Researchers feel like they *need* to point to real world use cases— to justify their work's existence, perhaps to their boss— to their employer— to their financier or whatever.
+You can follow this chain all the way up to the top.
+This "top down" mindset gets passed down in a "top down" way (no surprises there).

 I do wonder what it would take to convince some money-men to adopt a "bottom up" approach.

 Or I wonder if a "bottom up" community-funded approach is remotely possible, or perhaps not.
+I mean, there are a few [nice](https://andymatuschak.org/) [examples](https://obenauer.com/) of this being attempted and it seems to be working(?) but I don't know how it works in practice.

 ## Not useful